nelsontky/let-it-go/README.md

 #### Bugs and user testing
 Bug hunting and user testing was also something we waited till milestone 3 to start seriously doing.
 We gave up our daily dose of [Hacker News](https://news.ycombinator.com/) on our commutes and started vigorously testing the application in our free time.
-1. Location servcies related testing
+1. Location services related testing
     * We spent a lot of time obsessing about what would happen when users do funny things with their GPS settings.
 What would happen if a user turns off their GPS after navigating to a new page in the webapp?
 What will happen if the only enable GPS after navigating to a new page?
         * For this, we came up with a tooltip that would show when a user's location was not detected.
 Subsequently, we tried all the weird combinations of enabling/disabling location services that are possible and settled on a reliable algorithm which allowed the tooltip to be shown whenever it should appear.